Diogo-Paulico/CCtoPDF/README.md

 ```

 ### CLI
-After cloning the repository to your machine, opening a console window and navigating to the program's folder:
+After cloning the repository to your machine, opening a console window and navigating to the program's folder.<br>
 The program takes the following arguments: Full path to the front face image file of the card, Full path to the back face image file of the card, Full path including the .pdf extension to save the generated PDF and optionally a sentence to be used as a watermark<br>
 Example use:
 ```